sforest81/cn/source/publications/index.md

 Dong Zizhen, **Lin Wang\***, Hainan Gong, 2022: Diminishing impact of the Siberian high on the Southeast Asian rainfall due to the weakened variability of the Aleutian low, *Journal of Geophysical Research: Atmospheres*, submitted

-Dong Zizhen, **Lin Wang**, Ruowen Yang, Jie Cao, and Peng Hu, 2022: Impact of quasi-biweekly oscillation on Southeast Asian cold surge rainfall monitored by TRMM satellite observation, *Remote Sensing*, submitted
+Dong Zizhen, **Lin Wang**, Ruowen Yang, Jie Cao\*, and Peng Hu, 2022: Impact of quasi-biweekly oscillation on Southeast Asian cold surge rainfall monitored by TRMM satellite observation, *Remote Sensing*, submitted

 Xu Guangzhi, **Lin Wang\***, and Shuyu Wang, 2022: Leading modes of wintertime North Pacific atmospheric rivers and their drivers, *Journal of Geophysical Research: Atmospheres*, submitted